BryanChambers510/Disaster-Pipeline/README.md

 # Acknowledgements

-Thank you to Udacity for mentorship during the project and FigureEight for sharing their dataset Thank you to Salez Z. Atwah, I reference his repository https://github.com/atwahsz/Disaster-Response-Pipeline at it demonstrated a very pretty way to present score results using color coded syntax.
+Thank you to Udacity for mentorship during the project and FigureEight for sharing their dataset

+Thank you to Salez Z. Atwah, I reference his repository https://github.com/atwahsz/Disaster-Response-Pipeline as it demonstrated a very pretty way to present score results using color coded syntax.